 - To reduce the dependency of poor elderly women on their social network

 As in the case of many comparable countries, transgender people in Pakistan face a range of personal, social, cultural, and economic issues, often exposing them to a high risk of isolation and social exclusion.
 Consequently, these people remain among the most marginalized populations, with high incidence of persistent poverty and poor human capital development.
 These vulnerabilities make them a key group for the attention of social protection policymakers in the country.
-Recognizing these needs Masawaat is designed with the following objectives:
+Recognizing these needs, Masawaat has been designed with the following objectives:

 Sarparast Program for Poor Widows & Orphans

 Punjab Social Protection Authority initiated “Sarparast Program”, a social assistance, financial support to the families of the poor and vulnerable widows for improving their well-being and social status.
 The Sarparast project falls under the second pillar of the Ehsaas Program that is “Safety Net” with an aim to provide effective and comprehensive safety nets for the marginalized and the vulnerable.
 It also addresses the cross-cutting objective of Ehsaas Strategy that is “Lift lagging areas”.
 Sarparast program will provide dignified social assistance specially designed for the poor widows of Punjab.
 The program will help in reducing the rate of poverty amongst beneficiary households, by directly supplementing monthly household income and to reach out to the poor and vulnerable segments of the society.